Franking Charges in Housing Society: Meaning and Cost Guide

 Step 2: Next, you need to check whether you have to pay additional franking charges or along with the stamp duty

-Step 3: Once you are confirmed, then you need to contact a bank or an authorised agency that renders this service
+Step 3: Once you are confirmed, you need to contact a bank or an authorised agency that renders this service

 Step 4: Once you are there, complete the paperwork and pay the charges